greenm01/ec4x/docs/ec4x_specs.md

 ### 5\.4.3 Retreat

-A Task Force may retreat from combat only after the first round, in accordance with their ROE, and between rounds thereafter.
-The ROE is fixed at the beginning of combat and through all subsequent rounds.
+A Task Force may retreat from combat after the first round, in accordance with their ROE, and between rounds thereafter.

-A retreating Task Force will fall back to their original fleet formations and flee to the closest non-hostile star system.
+Squadrons in a retreating Task Force will fall back to their original fleet formations and flee to the closest non-hostile star system.

 Fighter squadrons never retreat from combat.
-If they remain in the fight, fighter squadrons will screen their fleeing Task Force and combat rounds resume until they are completely destroyed.
+If they remain in the fight, fighter squadrons will screen their retreating Task Force and combat resumes until they are completely destroyed.

 Spacelift Command ships are destroyed if their escort fleets were destroyed.